thienchuong/infra/README.md

 - Prometheus + grafana + kube-state-metric + node-exporter + alertmanager are installed.
 - A simple rule for monitoring crashloopbackoff event and send alert to telegram.
 - Some grafana dashboards are included
+#### Config management
+- Config is setup directly in [configmap](https://github.com/thienchuong/argocd-apps/blob/main/charts/project-application/templates/configmap.yaml) helm chart.
+- Whenever the configmap is changed, a helm checksum will change and auto reload the deployment

 ### Limitation
 - Not fully setup a production ready infra.
 Many component need to be fine turning and secret need to be controll